 Keep in mind there are no “rules” during a pandemic.
 While these resources offer suggestions for activities to do with your child, feel free to lean into what feels best for your family and makes sense for your child.
 Be sure to take care of yourself too.
 We are here to support you through this, and hope these activities and tips support your family during this time.
 Know that whatever you’re doing, you’re doing great!

 The guides below can help your family adapt to learning from home.
-They explain what remote and blended learning are, and offer suggestions for how you can connect your child's learning at home with learning in school.
-They also offer tips on keeping a daily routine and resources to support physical and mental health during this stressful time.
+They explain what remote and blended learning are, tips for keeping a daily routine, and suggestions for how to connect your child's learning at home with learning in school.
+They also offer tips on keeping a daily routine and resources to support your physical and mental health during this stressful time.

 Additional Resources for Families